efren-palacios/duellinks/_posts/content/reviews/boxes/2018-04-29-visions-of-ice.md

 sub-category: box
 image: /img/content/box-reviews/visions-of-ice/preview.png
 comments: true
-description: Review of the "Visions of Ice" Mini Box.
+description: Review of the 'Visions of Ice' Mini Box.
 New Deck types included with this box are Spellbooks and Gustos!
 keywords: box, minibox, visions of ice, review, spellbooks, gustos
 permalink: /box-reviews/visions-of-ice/
 ---